tekktrik/tekktrik/README.md

 Mixologist, D&D player, tinkerer, Pythonista, open-source enthusiast

-> - Mechanical engineering by profession
+> - Mechanical engineering by training
-> - Electrical engineering by provision
+> - Software engineering by trade
-> - Software engineering by passion
+> - Electrical engineering by trial and error

 ### Some of my stats...